 give you a robust, vibrant garden, based around a concrete fountain or water feature of magnificent design.

 Becoming familiar with your garden soil is key to the success of your garden.
 It will guide you in how to

 fertilize and water, whether from irrigation or fountains, and, ultimately, be the basis of a thriving garden.

 Almost all garden soil will benefit from additives, which can improve drainage, retain moisture, provide aeration, and supply organic matter.
 Garden soil is heavilly dependent on organic matter, the decaying of once living plants and animals.
 For your garden to prosper, your soil must be rich in nutrients.
-Dust and soil are also concerns within the household.

 One of the main components that make up good vs. bad soil is its pH.
 This used to be the province of scientists and chemistry students, but over the past few years it has become part of the home gardener's everyday world.